Graduate Programs - How To Apply

 - In addition to the above-stated requirements, the Mindful Leadership degree and the Mindful Leadership Graduate certificate requires the submission of a current resume or CV.

-- A phone interview to be scheduled upon receipt of all above material.
+- A phone or video chat interview to be scheduled upon receipt of all above material.

 Graduate Program Essay Requirements